 Ramaxicon and Ixco

 Ramaxicon (ram-acks-ee-kon) formed over four billion years ago; she is the third planet from Suva and the largest of the Suvaxiyul’s four terrestrial planets.
-One orbit around Suva while rotating on its axis 286.2 times, creates 285.12 solar days, or one sidereal year.
-Ixco (iks-koh) is her only natural satellite, and its gravitational interaction causes ocean tides, stabilizes the orientation of Ramaxicon’s rotational axis, and maintains the 22.04 hours per day, rotational rate.
+The planet rotates on its axis 286.2 times, creating a 285.12 days year.
+Her only natural satellite is Ixco (h. the Moon), and the gravitational interaction between them regulates oceanic tides, stabilizes the rotational axis, and maintains the 22.04-hour day.

 The Ramaxi Calender is the planetary standard.